PHP Settings - String Protection

 Advice: you should use meaningless identifiers for strings.

-The Comments button lets you associate an optional comment to the selected string.
+The Comments button lets you associate an optional comment with the selected string.
 It is not compiled into your application.